 Check out our post on SEO and content marketing for ideas.

 Being active on social media is one of the best ways to get new eyes on your blog.

 Create social media accounts specifically for your blog.
 This allows you to grow these accounts in conjunction with your blog.
 Post each new blog post you publish on your social media accounts to grow your followers.

 Improve your social media marketing efforts by actually engaging your audience.
 The whole point of social media is to network so make sure that’s what you’re doing.

 We’ve covered social media marketing extensively in the past.
-A few of our top related posts talk about how to pick the best social media platform for your brand and how to create the best social media posting schedule.
+A few of our top related posts talk about how to pick the best social media platform for your brand how to create the best social media posting schedule.